dubemdaniel/Dev-AI-Agent/README.md

 ## 🎯 Overview

 **Joke Agent** brings a touch of humor to your developer workspace.

 It listens to messages like:

-- “Hi, what do you do?”
+- "Hi, what do you do?"
-- “Give me a joke to start the day.”
+- "Give me a joke to start the day."
-- “Tell me a programming joke.”
+- "Tell me a programming joke."

 …and responds instantly with a clean, witty programming joke fetched dynamically from the **JokeAPI**.

-The agent also responds politely to greetings and guides users to ask for a joke if they haven’t already.
+The agent also responds politely to greetings and guides users to ask for a joke if they haven't already.

 ---